 Frequently Asked Questions

-Unfortunately the answer to “is parmesan couscous mix keto friendly” is a definite no–a mere half cup serving has 56 grams of net carbs and would instantly kick someone out of ketosis.
+Unfortunately, the answer is a definite no–a mere half-cup serving has 56 grams of net carbs and would instantly kick someone out of ketosis.
 It is best to stick with low carb alternatives such as cauliflower or another low carb pasta.

 Unfortunately, no–the commonly added spices, butter, and vegetables are not the issue–it is the couscous itself that has a high carb content so you would have to substitute the couscous itself, meaning that couscous is far from ketogenic.
 We recommend that you opt for shirataki konjac noodles, vegetable noodles, or roasted vegetables instead to lower the carb intake and maintain ketosis.